Food micro-areas

 Calibration: Keep South Beach food recommendations tied to walkability and beach-base usefulness.

-Brickell is stronger when the trip is compact, dinner-led, work-led, or cruise-adjacent.
+Brickell is strongest when the trip is compact, dinner-led, work-led, or cruise-adjacent.
+It is not the beach replacement; it is the mainland efficiency play.

 • Motek gives the area a flexible all-day anchor.